Working together to beat malaria

 As the world’s leading chemical company, we recognize that sustainable development is central to our long-term growth.
 That’s why sustainability is an integral part of BASF’s strategy.
 For us, sustainable enterprise means combining long-term oriented economic success with environmental protection and social responsibility, thus contributing to a future worth living for coming generations.

 BASF has been recognized for its commitment to furthering this critical mission.
-A founding member of the United Nations Global Compact and Global Compact LEAD, a new platform established in 2011 for corporate sustainability leadership, BASF has also been recognized by the Dow Jones Sustainability World Index for 15 consecutive years.
+A founding member of the United Nations Global Compact and Global Compact LEAD, a new platform established in 2011 for corporate sustainability leadership, BASF has also been recognized by non-profit organization CDP (formerly Carbon Disclosure Project) as an 'A-list' global leader in corporate water security and climate action.
 Our Public Health team is active in the international malaria community, representing BASF on numerous taskforces, including the World Health Organization malaria policy group and working groups on neglected tropical diseases, integrated vector management and long-lasting insecticidal nets.